obophenotype/upheno/docs/reference/core-concepts.md

 The same is true for many model phenotyping efforts such as [MGI](https://www.informatics.jax.org/mgihome/other/homepage_IntroMouse.shtml), where the situation is even further complicated that the comparator is not "the general population", but a control group.
 In summary, comparators can be:

 - The general population ("wild type" in a lot of biological research)
-- A non-representative sample of the general population (blood glucose values of all diabetes patients, a control group from the same mouse strain)
+- A non-representative sample of the general population (blood glucose values of all diabetes patients)
+- A control group of a specific mouse strain
 - A previous state of a study subject (e.g. [SNOMED](https://confluence.ihtsdotools.org/display/DOCEG/Clinical+Finding+and+Disorder)).

 The _compared charactertistics_ could describe: